BaturGultekin/Yale-Wet-Lab-Protocols/README.md

 # Yale Wet Lab Protocols

-This is a repository for `Summer'19 - Yale Wet Lab Protocols`.
+This is a repository for `YSM Gunel Lab - Wet Lab Protocols`.

 ## Prepared by: